HallaSurvivor/Blog/_posts/2025-04-01-analytic-combinatorics-example.md

     but serendipitously this exact example was *also* worked out in Flajolet and Sedgewick VII.5, though slightly more tersely than I would have liked, haha.

+[^14]:
+    Officially we have to check that the choice of puiseux series matches up with our choice of taylor series (since there's multiple branches to our function).
+But this is easy to arrange for us by choosing the branch of the puisuex series that leads to all our coefficients being positive reals.
+If you want to do this purely analytically you need to solve a "connection problem".
+See figure VII.9 in Flajolet and Sedgewick, as well as the surrounding text.